How to Paint an Outdated Slate Floor

 I painted a slate floor in this house we bought.
 It was totally outdated and frankly, well, ugly.
-Let me show you how I did it.
+The slate tiles were mint and purple with cement grout lines.

 When I finally decided, you know what I came up with?
 Slate!
-Yup, I wanted slate, just not mint green and plum (insert heavy eye roll here) and then DUH, I remembered who I was and what I do.
-I would paint the slate floor the color it needed to be.
+Yup, I wanted slate tile, just not mint green and plum.
+And then, DUH, I remembered who I was and what I do.
+I would chalk paint the slate floor the color it needed to be!
 Slate is a very porous stone and the paint adheres beautifully to it.
-Trust me, I have spilled paint in many spots all over my warehouse that I have been walking on for more than 5 years now, and the paint ain’t coming off!
+Trust me, I have spilled paint in many spots all over the cement floor in my warehouse.
+I have been walking on that for more than 6 years now, and the paint ain’t coming off!

 Here’s how I painted an outdated slate floor:

 First, I planned to do this when my hubby was out of town, just so I would have less people in the house needing to get around it.
 The room is a decent size entry, so I planned to do it in stages, so we could still walk around it.

 Next came the cleaning.
 As I said, I was going to work in sections over several days, so I only cleaned the area I would work on that day.
 I just used a simple product, something like Simple Green, and vacuumed the area and then hand mopped it.

 Then I got to work!
 I chose the color Tarnished Silver from my Bungalow 47 Furniture Paint line.
 It is a dark charcoal gray and was the perfect shade I wanted for this space.
 The paint is a clay and chalk paint that adheres to most surfaces like wood, glass, metal, stone, fabric, and much more.
 Slate is a great candidate for painting and was super easy for a do-it-yourself project.